 The Nominating & Governance Committee identifies and evaluates recommended nominees by considering, among other factors, the following minimum qualifications: the individual's integrity, experience, education, expertise, independence and any other factors that the Board of Trustees and the Nominating & Governance Committee deem would enhance the effectiveness of the Board of Trustees and our governance.
-We do not have a formal policy with regard to the consideration of diversity in identifying trustee nominees.
-However, the Trustees believe that it is essential that its members represent diverse viewpoints, with a broad array of experiences, professions, skills, geographic representation and backgrounds that, when considered as a group, provide a sufficient mix of perspectives to all the Trustees to best fulfill their responsibilities to the long-term interest of our shareholders.
+The Board of Trustees believes that having Trustees of diverse gender, race, and ethnicity, along with varied skills and experiences, contributes to a balanced and effective Board.
+The Trust has recently revised its Corporate Governance Guidelines and Policies in order to further emphasize its commitment to a policy of inclusiveness and ensure that the Nominating and Governance Committee, in performing its responsibilities to review trustee candidates and recommend candidates to the Board of Trustees for election, includes candidates with a diversity of ethnicity, race, gender and other personal characteristics in each pool of candidates from which Board of Trustee nominees are chosen.
+The revised Corporate Governance Guidelines and Policies are available on the Trust's website at: www.uhrit.com.
 The Nominating & Governance Committee will evaluate a nominee on the same basis if the individual is recommended by a shareholder.
 The Nominating & Governance Committee does not currently pay a fee to a third party to identify or evaluate nominees, but may consider from time to time engaging a search firm to identify trustee candidates.

 Audit Committee.
-The Audit Committee met eleven times in 2016.
-Members of this Committee are James E. Dalton, Jr., who serves as the Audit Committee Chairman, Elliot J. Sussman, M.D. and Robert F. McCadden.
+The Audit Committee met ten times in 2017.
+Current members of this Committee are James E. Dalton, Jr., who serves as the Audit Committee Chairman, Robert F. McCadden and Gayle L. Capozzalo (effective as of March, 2018).

-Our Board of Trustees has determined, in its business judgment, that each member of the Audit Committee qualifies as independent to the applicable SEC rules and regulations and the listing standards of the NYSE and is financially literate and that James E. Dalton, Jr. qualifies as an "audit committee financial expert" under SEC regulations and has accounting or related financial management expertise.
+Our Board of Trustees has determined, in its business judgment, that each member of the Audit Committee qualifies as independent to the applicable SEC rules and regulations and the listing standards of the NYSE and is financially literate and that James E. Dalton, Jr. and Robert F. McCadden qualify as an "audit committee financial expert" under SEC regulations and has accounting or related financial management expertise.